oclif/core/README.md

 LS.run(process.argv.slice(2), {
   root: import.meta.dirname,
-  // Tell oclif what the contents of the package.json
+  // Tell oclif what the contents of the package.json are.
-  // You could also set these in your package.json
+  // You could also set these in your package.json but specifying
-  // Specifying them here is useful if you're attempting to bundle your CLI without a package.json
+  // them here is useful if you're attempting to bundle your CLI
+  // without a package.json
   pjson: {
     name: 'ls',
     version: '0.0.1',